yhcc/Large_scale_similar_image_search/README.md

 #Large-scale realtime similar image search
 This is the code for the final project for Columbia E6893 big data analytics class.
-Our project is to use Spark to implement a online searching framework.
+Group id is 201612-105 Our project is to use Spark to implement a online searching framework.
 Java codes can be built by using pom.xml file.

 To run this codes, you have to prepare input file for Hadoop.
 Input file should be a txt file includes the path for all images.
 Hadoop mapper will read images from these paths and convert them into feature vectors.